 It’s important to remember not to tweak too many design elements all at once.
 When testing, it’s best to do it one element at a time.
 Otherwise, you would have confusing test results, which you’d find difficult to attribute to a particular change.

 Also, too many page changes, updates, and optimizations all at once would frustrate your users.
 Small, incremental design changes are less likely to disrupt customer loyalty and brand recognition.
 This enables you to optimize your site without sacrificing your brand identity.
+When discussing these changes with your team members, ensure a cohesive presentation design to foster clarity and reinforce key points.

 However, if you’re doing a complete overhaul for rebranding, it’s a different story.
 Since you will basically transform your brand identity, the sudden, dramatic changes it will require will be understandable to users as long as you let them know in advance.